veyon/docs/admin/introduction.rst

    :scale: 50 %
    :align: center

-In detail there are several :index:`program components` that interact with each other in different ways:
+In detail there are several software components that interact with each other in different ways:

 .. image:: images/architecture.png
    :scale: 50 %
    :align: center

-:index:`Veyon Master`
+.. index:: Veyon Master

+Veyon Master
     An application program that can be used to monitor and control other computers and utilize further Veyon features.
 In normal use, the program is started by the end user and accesses other computers via the Veyon Service.

-:index:`Veyon Service`
+.. index:: Veyon Service

+Veyon Service
     A non-graphical service application which monitors user sessions on a computer and starts Veyon Server instances within these sessions.
 The service and its server subprocesses are required to run on all computers including teacher computers.

-:index:`Veyon Server`
+.. index:: Veyon Server

+Veyon Server
     A server application which provides access to a computer as well as control and application functions.
 In regular operation this program is started by the Veyon Service automatically and with elevated privileges so it can't be terminated by users.

-:index:`Veyon Worker`
+.. index:: Veyon Worker

+Veyon Worker
     A helper program started by the server to provide specific functions in an isolated environment or in the context of the currently logged-on user.
 Those specific functions include the demo server for the teacher computer and the demo client on the student computers.

-:index:`Veyon Configurator`
+.. index:: Veyon Configurator, Configuration tool

+Veyon Configurator
-    A :index:`configuration tool` which allows to configure and customize all components of a local Veyon installation through a graphical user interface.
+    A configuration tool which allows to configure and customize all components of a local Veyon installation through a graphical user interface.
 The program is started by the administrator with elevated privileges whenever necessary.

-:index:`Veyon CLI`
+.. index:: Veyon CLI

+Veyon CLI
     A command line tool that in addition to the Veyon Configurator allows various configuration adjustments, automated tasks and the use of some Veyon features without graphical interaction.
 The program is run either interactively on the command line or script-controlled with usually administrative privileges.